DCFApixels/DragonECS-ClassicThreads/README.md

 </br>

 Support for processing entities in multiple threads, based on classic C# threads implementation.

+> [!WARNING]
-> **NOTICE:** The project is a work in progress, API may change.
+> The project is a work in progress, API may change.
+>
-> While the English version of the README is incomplete, you can view the [Russian version](https://github.com/DCFApixels/DragonECS-ClassicThreads/blob/main/README-RU.md).
+> The most current version of the README is in [Russian version](https://github.com/DCFApixels/DragonECS-ClassicThreads/blob/main/README-RU.md).

 </br>